Above Ground Above Ground — Do You Need Insurance for Above Ground Pools? Complete Guide

 4. Understand Coverage Adjustments

 Expect your homeowners premium to increase by $50-$300 annually depending on pool size and your location.
-The pool structure itself is typically covered under your dwelling coverage, while equipment like pumps and heaters fall under personal property coverage.
+An above ground pool is typically covered under personal property coverage (or, if permanently installed, 'other structures' coverage) - not dwelling coverage, which applies to in-ground pools tied to the home's foundation.
+Equipment like pumps and heaters generally also falls under personal property coverage.

 5. Obtain Adequate Liability Coverage